lorepozo/list-routines/README.md

 ## TODO

-- [ ] Change list type to have each-number-at-least-sum-of, which is empty for -inf
+- [ ] Change list type to have each-number-at-least-sum-of, which is empty for -inf.
-- [ ] Input should be capable of getting more restrictive during generation
+- [ ] Input should be capable of getting more restrictive during generation.
 - [ ] X-head-in-tail meta-subroutine.
+- [ ] Implement a metric on routine difficulty.